Drug Watch

 Lonafarnib + Ritonavir

 Lonafarnib is a "prenylation inhibitor" and works by targeting the protein assembly process, which prevents new viruses from being created.
-Lonafarnib combined with Ritonavir has shown promise in reducing hepatitis delta virus levels.
-Eiger Biopharmaceuticals has completed their Phase III D-LIVR clinical trial and data is expected later in 2023.
+Lonafarnib combined with ritonavir has shown promise in reducing hepatitis delta virus levels.
+Eiger Biopharmaceuticals has completed their Phase III D-LIVR clinical trial and topline data looks promising.
+The LOWR6 study, which is also investigating use of lonafarnib and ritonavir for treatment of hepatitis delta, is also currently in phase 3 trials (no longer recruiting).
 Lonafarnib has been granted Fast Track Designation and Breakthrough Therapy Designation by the FDA, PRIME Eligibility Designation by the EMA, and Orphan Drug Designation by the FDA and EMA.

 Hepcludex (generic name bulevirtide) is an “entry inhibitor” that works by stopping the hepatitis delta virus from entering and infecting hepatocytes (liver cells), and breaking the cycle of reinfection.
 It has shown activity against the hepatitis B virus, and in July 2020 was approved by the European Commission for prescription in Europe, including Russia and the former Soviet Union, as the first effective hepatitis D drug in the world.
 In September 2020, it was launched in Germany, France, and Austria.
 In November 2021, Gilead Sciences filed a Biologics License Application with the FDA for approval of the drug in the United States.
-In November of 2022, this application was not approved, but this was related to concerns about the manufacture and delivery of the drug, rather than its clinical efficacy or safety, so hopes are high that the application will be re-submitted quickly and approved in 2023.
-In April of 2023, the drug was approved for prescription in the wider European Union and the UK.
+In November of 2022, this application was not approved, but this was related to concerns about the manufacture and delivery of the drug, rather than its clinical efficacy or safety, so hopes are high that the application will be re-submitted quickly and approved sometime in 2025.
+In April of 2023, the drug was approved for prescription in the wider European Union and the UK, and it has also since been approved for prescription in Switzerland.
 Studies have also shown promise for Hepcludex when combined with PEG-IFN in reducing hepatitis delta viral levels.
-Gilead Sciences, Inc. is still conducting Phase III clinical trials, which are no longer recruiting participants, to investigate the long-term effects of Hepcludex.
 These studies have shown the achievement of significant response for HDV at 48 weeks.
 This drug has been granted PRIME Eligibility by the EMA, Breakthrough Therapy and Orphan Drug Designation by the FDA, and Promising Innovative Medicine Designation by the British MHRA.

 BJT-778

 BJT-778 is a monoclonal antibody against hepatitis B surface antigen (anti-HBsAg mAb).
-This drug neutralizes and clears hepatitis B and hepatitis D virions and depletes HBsAg-containing subviral particles, which may help to reconstitute an individual’s antiviral immunity and contribute to functional cure for chronic hepatitis B. This drug will enter Phase 1 clinical trials in the near future.
+This drug neutralizes and clears hepatitis B and hepatitis D virions and depletes HBsAg-containing subviral particles, which may help to reconstitute an individual’s antiviral immunity and contribute to functional cure for chronic hepatitis B. The drug is in Phase IIa clinical trials and has recently received EMA PRIME designation and FDA Breakthrough Therapy Designation.

-These drugs are in the very early stages and have not yet been named - they are both in development by Assembly Biosciences and will work to prevent HDV and HBV from entering healthy liver cells by blocking receptor mechanisms on the healthy cells.
+These drugs are both in development by Assembly Biosciences and will work to prevent HDV and HBV from entering healthy liver cells by blocking receptor mechanisms on the healthy cells.
+A Phase 1 study to evaluate this drug is currently recruiting participants.

 GI-18000